Consumer Medicine Information

 Propranolol is used to treat or prevent a number of conditions, most of which are

 to lower high blood pressure, also called hypertension

 to prevent angina

-to treat or prevent heart attacks, or reduce your risk of heart problems following a heart attack
+to treat or prevent heart attacks, or reduce your risk of heart problems following

 to treat irregularities in heartbeat, including those caused by anxiety